 Having a financial scoreboard in your business can’t guarantee success, but it will give you the optics and opportunity to dramatically increase its chances.
 If you don’t master this skill, your chances of frustration and even failure are almost guaranteed.

-For me, the two most powerful principles I have learned in business that has helped me invest, grow, buy, sell, and scale many productized service businesses over the years are the power of “Measuring” and “Thinking” time; both of which are fueled by the foundation of a financial scoreboard.
+For me the two most powerful principles I have learned in business that have helped me invest, grow, buy, sell, and scale many productized service businesses over the years are the power of “Measuring” and “Thinking” time; both of which are fueled by the foundation of a financial scoreboard.